18F/gcp-appengine-template/DEVSECOPS.md

     the environment and get everything set up, and then lower their access once things are going.
   * We need the project owner IAM role added to our user accounts so that we can explore how to activate/configure/use Stackdriver alerts and the Security Command Center.
+  * Networking is not very customizable in App Engine:
     * Limiting outbound access seems pretty close to impossible with App Engine.
 The firewall that App Engine does only operates on inbound traffic.
 I have hopes that we can set up some sort of anomaly detection thing that kills apps if they query outside of the project, but the best thing to do would be to ask the GCP people what they expect people to do.
     * Limiting access from the outside world to services protected by the oauth2_proxy seems to be hard.
 Inbound filtering seems to not be selective enough to apply to a service.
       So app implementers need to check for a properly signed GAP-Authentication header.
 This seems like an easy thing to forget to do, or do improperly, so it would be good to talk with GCP to try to understand if they have better networking controls coming.
   * We really don't have any good guidance on how GSA IT Security would like us to make an SSP or get a P-ATO for this project.
 There seem to be some interesting oscal/opencontrol things that would fill